-OSHA South Dakota Certification
+OSHA South Dakota Online Training

 Prior to the OSH Act in 1970, there were few governmental regulations protecting workers from jobsite hazards in the United States.
 In fact, it wasn’t uncommon for employees to work in extremely unsafe conditions.
 Today, however, OSHA has standards in place that protect workers in every state, including South Dakota, and ensure they have a safe work environment.